Chiari Malformation Type I in Children

 child with no symptoms, the problem may be found when imaging tests are done for other

 reasons.
-For a child with symptoms, the healthcare provider will ask about your child's
+For a child with symptoms, the health care provider will ask about your child's

 health history and give your child a physical exam.
 They may refer your child to a